co-cart/cocart-api-reference-docs/source/includes/cocart-v1/wip/_introduction.md

 # Introduction #

-This section of the documentation is for features that are a work in progress that may or may not be added to CoCart in the next release.
-You can access the current release of [CoCart documentation here](index.html).
+Welcome to CoCart work in progress documentation.
+This section of the documentation is for features or changes made in CoCart that may or may not be added based on user feedback and practical usage before the next release.

+You can access the stable release of [CoCart documentation here](index.html).

+WIP Version: **2.1**